redhat-developer/vscode-openshift-tools/README.md

 For detail analysis of how to setup and run local OpenShift Cluster using minishift, please follow this [wiki](https://github.com/redhat-developer/vscode-openshift-tools/wiki/Starting-Local-OpenShift-Instance).

-## WARNING !!
+## WARNING !!!
 Breaking Changes

-This release(`0.1.0`) requires below mentioned changes.
-Use the migration guide mentioned below to resolve them.
+This release `0.1.0` contains breaking changes mentioned below.

-* This breaks backward compatibility with older versions(`<=0.0.23`).
+* The Components created with previous versions will no longer be visible in OpenShift Application Explorer view.
-* Components created with previous version will no longer be identified.
-Therefore after extension is updated to new version(`0.1.0`) all previously deployed components won't be visible in OpenShift Application View.
+* The Extension will prompt the user to specify the context folder when creating new Components and then add selected folder to workspace.
-* Every component/service needs to have a context folder.
-The extension will prompt the user to specify the context folder with the creation of component/service.
+* New Component, Url and Storage objects are created locally in context folder and not immediatly pushed to the cluster.

 > **Please follow the [migration](https://github.com/redhat-developer/vscode-openshift-tools/wiki/Migration-to-v0.1.0) guide to resolve any possible issues.**